-Becoming a dental assistant is a fulfilling career path that allows you to help others and to learn constantly on the job.
+Becoming a dental assistant is a fulfilling career path that allows you to help others and constantly learn on the job.
 Dental assistants are in a good place to gain valuable experience through time that will open up new opportunities in the field.
-On top of the rewarding experience and promising growth path in this career, dental assistants also enjoy a competitive salary range and are able to establish job security.
+On top of the rewarding experience and promising growth path in this career, dental assistants also enjoy a competitive salary range and can establish job security.
 As long as dental clinics are in operation, there will always be a need (and a lucrative job market) for aspiring dental assistants.

 As if these benefits weren’t enough, yet another advantage is that the dental assistant program is concise and delivered at an accelerated pace, allowing you to put your training to use in no time at all!
 If you’re thinking about taking an NDAEB-accredited Dental Assistant Program in Toronto, you’ll do well to secure your place in a top-notch institution like Cestar College.

 In this article, we will cover the vital skills that a quality Dental Assistant Program will help you to develop so that you can have a leading edge as you enter this rewarding profession.

 1. Interpersonal Skills

 One of the most fulfilling aspects of being a dental assistant is being able to interact with people.
 Depending on your tasks, it’s highly likely that you’ll be the very first person a patient will see or interact with upon coming into the clinic – and we all know how important first impressions are!
 As a dental assistant, you will present yourself with professionalism as you set expectations about the procedure/s to be done.
 Moreover, you’ll be a source of encouragement and compassion for patients who are in great pain or emotional stress.